denten-books/plain-text/1-chapter.md

 universal Turing machines.

 More than any other mechanism, the Turing machine defined the very limits of computation.
-Since its inception, the Turing machine remains a controversial construct that elicits academic debate.
+Since its inception, the Turing machine has remained a controversial construct that elicits academic debate.
 The debate concerns a paradox at the very heart of computer science and electrical engineering.
-The Turing machine is a hypothetical construct that imagines a physical device to solve a theoretical problem.
-In turn, the computer encorporates a physical device that emulates a hypothetical Turing machine.
-Computation thereofore emerges as a figure stuck in a recursive loop between the ideal and the physical worlds.
-It is a mechanism and an idea.
-The indeterminacy of computation makes the boundaries between hardware and software hard to determine.
+Turing imagined his machine as a physical device that solves a theoretical problem.
+Actual computers, in turn, emulate a hypotehtical Turing machine.
+Computation thereofore emerges as a figure stuck in the loop between the ideal and the physical worlds.
+It is part real mechanism and part unattainable idea.
+The indeterminacy of computation blures the boundaries between hardware and software.
 And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.

 In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, did a strange thing for a mathematical journal.
 He imagined an applied machine to solve a theoretical problem.
-What that problem was (in the field of elementary number theory) is not as important as how he did it.
+What that problem was (in the field of elementary number theory) is not as important as how he proposed to solve it.
 "We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions," he wrote [@turing_computable_1937, 231].
-These lines already contain the germ of a controversy.
 Turing suggestively asks his reader to compare computation, a human mental process, to the mechanical action of a machine.
-As Charles Petzold explaines in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
-A
+As Charles Petzold explains in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
+But the analogy itself is controversial.

-A machine that emulates a thought experiment.

-Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
-Where all previous calculators are special-purpose mechanisms, engineered to augment a specific type of computation, Turing thought of his device as a universal "*a*-machine."
-In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation, because its internal composition could be reduced to a dynamic representational state (as opposed to a fixed, mechanical one).
-The device would receive input by means of a paper ribbon containing discrete symbolic inputs.
-At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing" the symbols onto the tape.
-Mechanically, its movement could be restricted to one axis or to the movement of the tape through the mechanism.
-What makes such a device a *universal* machine is its ability to internalize symbol as part of its mechanism.
-Symbolic input, in this case, can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.

-I would like to spend a moment to consider the mechanics of the Turing machine.
-In fact, the Turing machine does not properly differentiate between content and control code.
-Its "internal state" (Turing uses terms of sentient awareness throughout) "is determined by *m*-configuration *q<sub>n</sub>* and the scanned symbol," where the *m*-configurations are defined as "a finite number of conditions" of a machine, which, in Turing's words, may be compared to "a man in the process of computing a real number" [@turing_computable_1937, 231].
-The initial configuration plus the scanned symbol define the next internal state of the machine.
-The material and the symbolic fuse into one: here lies the essence of the universal Turing machine (UTM).
-Software is also hardware.
+Neither mathematicians nor cognitive scientists agree on the extent to which states of mind can be compared to discrete machine states.

+Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
+Much like a movie reel, the tape moves through the machine one section at a time.
+At each point only one section bearing one symbol can be said to be "in the machine."
+"We may call this square the 'scanned square,'" Turing writes,

+> The symbol on the scanned square may be called the "scanned symbol."
+The "scanned symbol" is the only one of which the machine is, so to speak, "directly aware" [@turing_computable_1937, 231].

+The scanned symbols become a part of the machine's internal configuration.
+In Turing's words, "the machine can effective remember some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
+The machine's "behavior" is therefore determined by its initial configuration (in the arrangement of tape and scanning apparatus) plus the scanned symbol.
+The Turing machine is therefore a machine that internalizes symbolic representation.
+In a sense, it transforms software (symbol) into hardware (configuration).
+The machine "reads" in the Platonic sense.
+It does not merely *scan over* the symbols or recite the blindly, in the way Socrates is worried about the rote recitation of Phaedrus, it becomes "aware."
+Consider by contrast the action of a film projector.
+Unlike the Turing machine, the projector does not internalize the film reel that moves through it.
+The Turing machine in effect gives us a concise definition of "reading" and "becoming aware."
+Proper reading involves the appropriate internalization of the symbol.

+In addition to "reading," Turing's device must be able to write.
+Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine rites down a new symbol on the scanned square" [@turing_computable_1937, 231].
+The machine can also erase and move symbols to adjacent squares, one square at a time.
+Reading, writing, and symbolic manipulation are thus at the core of Turing's computation.

+The configuration of the machine determines the movement of the "reading" and "writing" apparatus along the surface of the tape.
+At its simplest incarnation, the tape moves along one dimension only: left or right.
+Thus some symbols that the machine reads are meant to represent computable numbers (the whole point of Turing's paper).
+Yet other symbols are meant as an instruction to the machine.
+Today, we would call such instructions "programs" or "control codes."
+The controls codes and the computed data form a part of the same continuous stream of information on the surface of the tape.

+Just as the Turing machine is able to convert symbolic representation into its internal configuration state, it can finally enact the opposite movement: by representing internal configuration states as symbols.
+This remarkable property allows for the creation for not just any machine, but what Turing calls a universal machine.
+Specific machine may be configured to preform addition or multiplication.
+But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed in some way.
+The universal Turing machine *takes other machine configurations* as an input.
+Turing writes that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
 In being able to internalize configuration as symbol, the *universal* Turing machine can in effect imitate all other special-purpose Turing machines.
-This transition of symbols into machine states effectively defines modern programming.
+The transition of symbols into machine states effectively defines modern programming.
 A universal machine, unlike other, definitive, single-purpose and limited-state mechanisms (a clock for example), contains the ability to take on differing internal symbolic configurations.
-It can imitate a clock, an abacus, a scale, and, with time, Turing thought it could imitate humans as well.
+It can imitate a clock, an abacus, a scale.
+In a later paper linking computing machinery and intelligence, Turing implies it could emulate human thought as well [@turing_computing_1950].

 This ambiguity between hardware and software leads to some confusion in the critical literature, as evidenced by Lev Manovich's playful response to